ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 Sorting an already sorted array will take quadratic time, but if the list is randomly shuffled the complexity will be expected worst-case $O(n\log(n))$.)

-In any case, almost noone uses plain BSTs because there is no guarantee of their worst-case complexity.
+In any case, almost nobody uses plain BSTs because there their worst-case complexity is too bad.
 But there are plenty of useful data structures that are based on BSTs and which have good worst-case guarantees.
 They accomplish this by automatically rebalancing themselves when necessary, and this is the topic of the next section.